 Deliver Value First

-Blogging and social media are not about the number of fans and followers you have.
+Content marketing not about the number of fans and followers you have.

-Blogging and social media are about engagement, subscriptions and conversions.
+Content marketing are about engagement, subscriptions and conversions.

 Let’s break that last statement down so it’s a little easier to digest: